mixmix/home-group-weaving/README.md

       drift off, and it can get weird :P
     - people can hang around and continue to talk of course!
     - reminder of time + place

+## FAQ - Participants

+1. **Are weaving groups just for new people?**
+- No!
+If you're an "old hand" there is a lot you can both offer AND gain from
+  participating:
+    - extending the culture that you would like to see prosper
+    - sharing knowledge / experience
+    - meeting new people / ideas (break out of your silo!)

+2. **Are weaving groups compulsory?**
+- No. Highly recommended, and optional.
+- If you do join a weaving group, please commit to coming each night, it saves groups re-organising and waiting in case people do / don't show up.

+## FAQ - Weavers

+1. **I don't know everything, what if someone asks a question I don't know how to answer?**
+- Totally normal.
+You can say you don't know and but that you can help find the right person to ask
+- You might also ask the group - there's a decent chance there's another participant who knows.

 ## History